ptsteadman/notebook/stories/summer-of-entropy.md

 Fuck.

 Chris went to send the article to a close friend, but decided against it.
 Triggering.
-Chris felt like he understood what Elkie had done, the seduction of a verdant rooftop with waist-high barriers.
-He told himself that it was important not to use this event as an excuse for a stupid existential crisis, or something.
+He felt like he understood what Elkie had done, the seduction of that rooftop.
+He told himself that it was important not to use this event as an excuse for a stupid existential crisis or something.

 He terminated his session, and went to the micro-kitchen for a smoothie.
 It was cooler there.